akibarika/Lilim-Theme-Wordpress/README.md

 There still are serval issues and bugs that need to be solved.

-You may **COPY** this theme for your own purpose, but please remind yourself of following the CC BY-NC-SA 3.0.
+You may **COPY** this theme for your own purpose, but please remind yourself of following the CC BY-NC-SA 4.0.

+View a demo of [Lilim][1]

+Download [Lilim][2]

 ChangeLog
 ---

+Version 2.8

+*31-Aug-2014*

+ - Used icomoon instead of fontawesome
+ - Added CC license
+ - Fixed the ajax comment issue
+ - Added new post type styles

 Version 2.7